splunk/public-o11y-docs/gdi/monitors/apache-activemq.md

     ...  # Additional config
 ```

-To complete monitor activation, include the monitor in a metrics pipeline.
+To complete monitor activation, include the Apache ActiveMQ monitor in a metrics pipeline.
 Add the monitor item to the `service/pipelines/metrics/receivers` section of your configuration file.
 For example:

 ```
 service: